vishandi/tp/docs/UserGuide.md

 Shows the schedule of a specified person.

 Format: `viewSchedule INDEX`

-* Shows the schedule of a specific person at INDEX
+* Shows the schedule of a specific person at INDEX.
 * The index refers to the index number shown in the displayed person list.
 * The index must be positive.
-Eg. 1, 2, 3…
+Eg. 1, 2, 3….

 Example:
 * `viewSchedule 5`